Dietary Supplements: The Basics

 Are dietary supplements helpful?

-It is best to get nutrients from their natural source (your food!).
-Your body can better absorb nutrients from food sources.
-In addition, there are other beneficial nutrients in many foods.
+Your body best absorbs (takes in) nutrients from their natural source, which is your food.
+There are many beneficial nutrients in foods.
 For example, fruits and vegetables contain vitamins, minerals, fiber, and water.
-Some patients may benefit from the use of a supplement depending on their cancer treatment or if they have a known deficiency (low level).
-Ask your provider if you would benefit from the use of a supplement.
+It can help you to use a supplement depending on your cancer treatment or if you have a known deficiency (low level).
+Ask your provider if a supplement would be helpful to you.

-In general, a DS is intended to supplement your diet.
-They are not intended to treat, prevent or cure diseases.
-The manufacturer should not make any claims on their labels or marketing to suggest that they do.
+A DS is meant to supplement your diet, not to treat, prevent, or cure diseases.
+The manufacturer (company making the DS) should not make any claims on their labels or marketing to suggest that they do.

-Consumers are often surprised to learn that dietary supplements are less tightly regulated than prescription or over-the-counter medications, food additives, and even the food we buy.
-The FDA cannot review DS products for safety or effectiveness before they are sold.
+Dietary supplements are less tightly regulated than prescription or over-the-counter medications, food additives, and even the food we buy.
+The FDA does not review DS products for safety or effectiveness before they are sold.

 What are the risks of taking dietary supplements?

 While many DS compounds are “natural,” this does not mean they are safe.
-These compounds can have strong effects on the body and can interfere or interact with the medications you are taking.
+These compounds can have strong effects on the body and can interfere with your medications.
 For example:

-• Some supplements can decrease how well the commonly used blood thinner Coumadin works.
+• Some supplements can affect how well the blood thinner Coumadin works.

-• St. John’s wort can reduce how well many medications work because it causes them to be broken down faster in the body – this includes many oral chemotherapy medicines.
+• St. John’s wort can reduce how well many medications work because it causes them to break down faster in the body – this includes many oral chemotherapy medicines.

 Dietary supplements can cause problems while receiving cancer treatments.
 Antioxidants (Vitamins A, C, E, beta-carotene, selenium and others) may interfere with how chemotherapy and radiation kill cancer cells.
 Supplements can interact with cancer treatments and other medications, causing them to be absorbed differently.
 This can either make blood levels higher, leading to more side effects, or lower, causing the medication or treatment to be less effective.
-Some can increase the risk for bleeding, which is a concern for many people with cancer who are already at higher risk of bleeding.
+Some can raise the risk of bleeding.
+This is a concern if you have cancer and are at a higher risk of bleeding due to having a low platelet count.

-Most cancer care providers recommend not taking dietary supplements during treatments.
-If you choose to take them, make sure your care team is aware of what you are taking to screen for possible interactions and side effects.
-They will include them on your medication list.
+Most providers recommend not taking dietary supplements during treatments.
+If you choose to take them, make sure your care team knows what you are taking so they can screen for possible interactions and side effects.
+If you are taking a DS product, be sure it is on your medication list.

-How can I choose a quality DS product?
+How can I choose a quality dietary supplement product?

-There are a few independent organizations that test products to check for proper manufacturing techniques and to ensure that what is on the label is what is actually in the product.
+There are some organizations that check products to make sure they are made correctly and that what is on the label is what is actually in the product.
 If a company’s product passes their testing, they are given a seal of approval from the organization.
 These organizations include:

-If you notice a side effect or reaction to a DS, you should report it to the manufacturer and to the U.S. FDA.
+If you have a side effect or reaction to a DS, you should report it to the manufacturer and to the U.S. FDA.

-Your healthcare team can help you make an educated decision about which supplements you may need or want to use.
+Your provider can help you make an educated decision about which supplements you may need or want to use.

 Resources for more information